Nifloyd1/PicoGym-Writeups/CookieMonster.md

 Okay so its clear it has something to do with the cookies, lets go examine it...
 [CTRL + I  Then Application Tab] -

-So so our cookie looks a bit sus...
+So our cookie looks a bit sus...
 Lets copy it and paste it into https://gchq.github.io/CyberChef/

 'cGljb0NURntjMDBrMWVfbTBuc3Rlcl9sMHZlc19jMDBraWVzXzJDODA0MEVGfQ%3D%3D'